 In the den of the cave bears

-A big continental breakfast–bread, cold cuts, local cheese, muesli, yogurt, juice and coffee.
+A big continental breakfast—bread, cold cuts, local cheese, muesli, yogurt, juice, and coffee.
 I talked with two Swiss trekkers who stopped en route for apfelkuchen and coffee.
-I walked back toward Wasserauen, low clouds overhead, then turned up the muddy trail in the direction of Ebenalp.
+With low clouds overhead, I walked back toward Wasserauen, then turned up the muddy trail in the direction of Ebenalp.
 First, through a cow pasture, steep and mined with dung pies.
 Several Brown Swiss munched grass and clattered their dull bells.